MelissaVu-24/CSE-185-Final-Project/README.md

 ```
 git clone https://github.com/MelissaVu-24/CSE-185-Final-Project
 cd CSE-185-Final-Project
-python setup.py install`
+python setup.py install
 ```
-If you do not have root acces, instead use:
+If you do not have root access, instead use:
   `python setup.py install --user`

 access the tool by: